Skip to Main Content

 Block and blend is an approach to learning and teaching which puts students at the heart of an empowering and compassionate academic experience.

-Students studying on a Block and Blend designed programme will typically study one module at a time over a period of five weeks, rather than three modules consecutively over a period of twelve weeks.
+Students studying on a Block and Blend designed programme will typically study one module at a time over a period of seven weeks, rather than three modules consecutively over a period of twelve weeks.
 The learning experience brings together a range of activities and resources which may be delivered on campus or in the Online Learning Environment (OLE), may be completed independently and / or in groups.
 Learning and understanding is tested through these activities, before an assessment of the learning is completed, typically at the end of the module.

 Is Blend just online?